braedancerny/Analytics/README.md

 3. Commit your changes and push to your fork.
 4. Submit a pull request with a clear description of your changes.

-Please follow standard Python coding conventions and include tests where possible.

----

-License

-This program is released under the MIT License.
-See the LICENSE file for more details.